vzablodskiy1999/email-app/src/README.md

 Also, I made a decision to use svg code instead of making a font, that is because of the font's bad accessibility.

+Before I noticed that user should have a possibility to read 2 email at time I implemented another way to show email for user.
+If you are interested you can check vault/email-view branch.

 Other stuff was pretty easy to deal with.
 Of course, project`s code is not in the condition to post in production, and ,in my opinion, it should be refactored, but I just try to make my best in the shortest time.
 Things I would change in the code I will describe in the improvement document.

 Best regards